 - Senior members of the community from Microsoft, Google, Intellect, CIHE, NESTA, Next Gen Skills, UKIE, Metaswitch Networks, Altran, Capgemin, Amadeus Capital Partners and BCS wrote to Michael Gove in June 2011 to express their support for Computing in school.

-- The Royal Society conducted a major study over eighteen months ‘Computing in schools, Shut Down or Restart’ published5 in January 2012, which concluded Computer Science and Information Technology are important disciplines that should be taught in school.
+- The Royal Society conducted a major study over eighteen months ("Computing in Schools, Shut Down or Restart", published5 in January 2012), which concluded that Computer Science and Information Technology are important disciplines that should be taught in school.

-- The Royal Society of Edinburgh, CAS Scotland and BCS Academy are conducting an exemplification of Computing in school, to report in 2012, which will have widespread implications for computing education in Scotland.
+- The Royal Society of Edinburgh, CAS Scotland and BCS Academy conducted an exemplification of Computing in school, reporting in 2012, which was predicted to have widespread implications for Computing education in Scotland.

-- E4E responded to the NC review stating that Computing should be an option within the new NC.
-E4E (Engineering for Education) represents the collective views on education and training policy of the Royal Academy of Engineering, 36 Professional Engineering Institutions, the Engineering Council, and EngineeringUK.
+- E4E (Engineering for Education) responded to the NC review, stating that Computing should be an option within the new NC.
+E4E represents the collective views on education and training policy of the Royal Academy of Engineering, 36 Professional Engineering Institutions, the Engineering Council, and EngineeringUK.